faudio/faudio/doc/600 Interfaces.md

 # Interfaces {#Interfaces}

+> *Fools ignore complexity.
+Pragmatists suffer it.
+Some can avoid it.
+Geniuses remove it.*

 @note
     This is an advanced topic, not necessary to read for general usage.
-    You *should* probably read it if you want to modify or extend the Audio Engine.
+On the other hand, you *should* probably read it if you want to modify or extend the Audio Engine.

 @tableofcontents